Vireo: Systematics

 The family Vireonidae is related to the crow-like birds in family Corvidae and the shrikes in family Laniidae as part of superfamily Corvoidea.
-As currently circumscribed the family is made up of eight genera.
+As currently circumscribed, the family is made up of eight genera.

-Traditionally the family was considered to include four New World genera containing the true vireos (Vireo), the greenlets (Hylophilus), the shrike-vireos (Vireolanius) and the peppershrikes (Cyclarhis).
-However, phylogenetic studies found Hylophilus to be polyphyletic, with the greenlets split into three distinct groups: the "scrub" greenlets in a restricted Hylophilus, the "canopy" greenlets in resurrected genus Pachysylvia and the tawny-crowned greenlet in new genus Tunchiornis.
+Traditionally, the family was considered to include four New World genera containing the true vireos (Vireo), the greenlets (Hylophilus), the shrike-vireos (Vireolanius), and the peppershrikes (Cyclarhis).
+However, phylogenetic studies found Hylophilus to be polyphyletic, with the greenlets split into three distinct groups - the "scrub" greenlets in a restricted Hylophilus, the "canopy" greenlets in resurrected genus Pachysylvia, and the tawny-crowned greenlet in new genus Tunchiornis.

-In addition, biochemical studies have identified two babbler genera (Pteruthius and Erpornis) which may be Old World members of this family.
-Observers have commented on the vireo-like behaviour of the Pteruthius shrike-babblers, but apparently no-one suspected the biogeographically unlikely possibility of vireo relatives in Asia.
-Some recent taxonomic treatements, such as the IOC taxonomy followed here, include Pteruthius and Erpornis in Vireionidae, whereas other place them in their own families Pteruthidae and Erpornidae.
+In addition, biochemical studies have identified two babbler genera (Pteruthius and Erpornis), which may be Old World members of this family.
+Observers have commented on the vireo-like behaviour of the Pteruthius shrike-babblers, but apparently no one suspected the biogeographically unlikely possibility of vireo relatives in Asia.
+Some recent taxonomic treatements, such as the IOC taxonomy followed here, include Pteruthius and Erpornis in the Vireionidae, whereas others place them in their own families Pteruthidae and Erpornidae.